 Let’s be honest: curing hair loss isn't easy!

-Six years ago, when we embarked upon this endeavor, we knew that we had to approach hair loss from a completely novel perspective.
+When we embarked upon this endeavor, we knew that we had to approach hair loss from a completely novel perspective.
 Existing products failed to produce the results that patients demanded, and this unmet need necessitated safe, affordable and effective alternatives.

 What does this mean for you?
 It means that the success of our company depends on the satisfaction of our customers.
 Our sincere commitment to cost, quality and convenience is unmatched by any competitor.